 Moorabbin Airport Prescribed Airspace – PANS-OPS

-MAC will then conduct an initial assessment of the application in terms of:
+MAC will conduct an initial assessment in terms of:

 - whether the activity results in an intrusion into the OLS or PANS-OPS surface